Make yourself at home.

-The Home Builders Association of the Grand Traverse Area has several resources to guide those interested in building their home through the builder selection process, including considerations and a checklist.
+The Home Builders Association of the Grand Traverse Area has several resources to guide those interested in building their home through the builder selection process.
 They also recommend verifying a builder’s license.
 Their annual Parade of Homes event offers ticket buyers the opportunity to tour new construction and newly remodeled homes in the region.
 Traverse Connect, the region’s business and economic development organization, offers a directory of builders and contractors.

 SMALL AND SUSTAINABLE